The Top 10 Benefits of Process Mapping

 • or anything that will help the employee to do their job

-These are best shared through an initiative business management system
+These are best shared through an intuitive business management system

 4. Support induction and training

 Process maps are also a great resource for induction and training.
-What a perfect way to communicate best practice through an approved process map and support new starters.
-Sharing maps via a Triaster Process Library, enables new employees to search for processes based on their job role.
+Process maps communicate best practice in an intuitive and easy-to-understand way, supporting annual leave or sickness cover, new starters or if anyone leaves.
+Sharing maps via a Triaster Process Library, enables employees to search for processes based on their job role.

 5. Show compliance